JPWS2013/16413-fa2022-project/README.md

 ## Part 2: Motion Planning

 ### Overview
 Our motion planner implements Rapidly Exploring Random Trees (RRT) for both the base and the arm.
-The motion of the base is planned in terms of (x position, y position, heading) while the arm is planned in "joint space", which is defined by the 7 joint angles for the Franka arm.
+The motion of the base is planned in terms of (x, y, heading) while the arm is planned in joint space.

 The key files for this part are:
 * The execution engine is defined in ```run_project.py```